Focused on weight loss and developing a healthy relationship with food? Then you need to learn how to stop late night eating.

 So those are my tips on how to stop late night eating.
 You can use 1 of them or all of them together to help curb your late night eats.
 Pick the ones that sound like they will work the best for you and give them a try.
 If that doesn’t work, try another one.

-If you love the thoughts behind the information I have shared but feel like you need more help and support putting them into action, check out my 1-on-1 coaching program.
+If you love the thoughts behind the information I have shared but feel like you need more help and support putting them into action, check out my coaching and accountability group.
 It’s designed to help women use tools like these to rewire their minds so they can make the changes they want in their health and their weight.

 I would love to know your thoughts on how to stop late night eating.
 If you found some tips helpful or have some of your own to share, comment below, or email me Candice@littlestepsbighappy.com.
 Follow me on Pinterest for more healthy eating and weight loss tips.